Ordnance Survey: Great Britain "County Series"

 After the Ordnance Survey published its first large-scale maps of Ireland in the mid-1830s, the Tithe Act 1836 led to calls for a similar six-inch to the mile survey in England and Wales.
-Official procrastination followed, but the development of the railways added to pressure that resulted in the Ordnance Survey Act 1841.
+Official procrastination followed, but the development of the railways added to pressure that resulted in the Ordnance Survey Act 1841 (4 & 5 Vict. c.
+30).
 This granted a right to enter property for the purpose of the survey.
 Following a fire at its headquarters at the Tower of London in 1841 the Ordnance Survey relocated to a site in Southampton and was in disarray for several years, with arguments about which scales to use.
 Major-General Sir Henry James was by then Director General, and he saw how photography could be used to make maps of various scales cheaply and easily.
 He developed and exploited photozincography, not only to reduce the costs of map production but also to publish facsimiles of nationally important manuscripts.
 Between 1861 and 1864, a facsimile of the Domesday Book was issued, county by county; and a facsimile of the Gough Map was issued in 1870.

 From the 1840s, the Ordnance Survey concentrated on the Great Britain "County Series", modelled on the earlier Ireland survey.
 A start was made on mapping the whole country, county by county, at six inches to the mile (1:10,560).
 In 1854, "twenty-five inch" maps were introduced with a scale of 1:2500 (25.344 inches to the mile) and the six inch maps were then based on these twenty-five inch maps.
 The first edition of the two scales was completed by the 1890s, with a second edition completed in the 1890s and 1900s.
 From 1907 till the early 1940s, a third edition (or "second revision") was begun but never completed: only areas with significant changes on the ground were revised, many two or three times.
 Meanwhile, publication of the one-inch to the mile series for Great Britain was completed in 1891.

 From the late 19th century to the early 1940s, the OS produced many "restricted" versions of the County Series maps and other War Department sheets for War Office purposes, in a variety of large scales that included details of military significance such as dockyards, naval installations, fortifications and military camps.
 Apart from a brief period during the disarmament talks of the 1930s, these areas were left blank or incomplete on standard maps.
 The War Department 1:2500s, unlike the standard issue, were contoured.
 The de-classified sheets have now been deposited in some of the Copyright Libraries, helping to complete the map-picture of pre-Second World War Britain.